 There is a $25 fee to file a request for external review, and the Office of Patient Protection will waive this fee in cases of financial hardship.
 The remainder of the cost of review is paid by the health insurance company.

 How long does an external review take?

-External review agencies have 60 calendar days to make a determination.
-The 60-day period begins on the day the external review agency receives the request for external review from the Health Policy Commission.
-The review agency may extend the time period for making a decision 15 additional business days if it needs additional time.
-However, if a physician certifies that an expedited review is necessary because a delay in providing the requested services would pose a serious and immediate threat to your health, the external review agency must render a decision in four business days.
+External review agencies will make a decision on your case within 45 days.
+The 45-day period begins on the day the external review agency receives the request for external review from the Health Policy Commission.
+In some instances, you may request an expedited or fast review.
+If your physician or health care provider certifies that an expedited review is necessary because a delay in providing the requested services would pose a serious and immediate threat to your health, the external review agency must make a decision within 72 hours.